 The eye has a clear, transparent lens, which helps focus light onto the retina.
 This allows the eye to see clearly.
 Over time the lens becomes cloudy and once the lens loses its transparency, it is called a cataract.
 An eye with a cataract cannot see as clearly since any and all light must pass through the cloud first, in order to reach the retina.
 Vision therefore, will be blurred.

 In general, cataracts develop slowly and gradually cause loss of vision.
 Early on, the symptoms of a cataract will be mild.
 As they progress, the symptoms can include blurred vision, glare from oncoming headlights, double vision, halos around lights, and difficulty driving at night.
 Some people notice that they increasingly need a stronger light source in order to be able to read even with reading glasses.
+If you are noticing these symptoms, it may be time for a visit to eye eye doctor.
+Our vision center in Glendale offers eye exams and care treatments for patients with cataracts, and we provide intraocular lens options during surgery procedures.

 Causes and Risk Factors